apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 `GetFlightInfo` RPC returns a list of **endpoints**, each of which contains a server location and a **ticket** to send that server in a `DoGet` request to obtain a part of the full dataset.
 To get access to the entire dataset, all of the endpoints must be consumed.
+While Flight streams are not necessarily ordered, the we provide for application-defined metadata which can be used to serialize ordering information.

 This multiple-endpoint pattern has a number of benefits:

 * Endpoints can be read by clients in parallel
-* The service that serves the `GetFlightInfo` "query planning" request can delegate work to sibling services to take advantage of data locality or simply to help with load balancing
+* The service that serves the `GetFlightInfo` "planning" request can delegate work to sibling services to take advantage of data locality or simply to help with load balancing
 * Nodes in a distributed cluster can take on different roles.
 For example, a subset of nodes might be responsible for planning queries while other nodes exclusively fulfill data stream ("DoGet") requests